Worst and Best Holiday Candy for Your Kids’ Teeth

 - Dark Chocolate.
 Plain dark chocolate is one treat that dentists in North Vancouver will all agree is actually good for you.
 Not only does dark chocolate contain antioxidants but also compounds that fight plaque and harden tooth enamel.

 - Sugar-free candy and gum.
 Sugar-free candies, such as lollipops, are better than their sugar-filled counterparts.
 Sucking on them stimulates saliva production which reduces dry mouth and helps fight plaque buildup.
 The advantage of sugar-free gum is the chewing action dislodges food stuck between teeth.

 - Powdered candy.
 This one may come as a surprise.
 Powdery candy, such as Pixy Stix, is a better choice than chewy or sticky candy.
 Although packed with sugars, it dissolves rapidly which prevents it from sticking to teeth.

+Do You Need to Visit a Dental Clinic in North Vancouver?
 If your child experiences tooth pain after celebrating the holidays, it’s best to see a family dentist right away to have the problem resolved.
 Contact the friendly staff at District Dental to schedule an appointment today.